jsosulski/toeplitzlda/README.md

 for many different platforms, but could provide a [singularity](https://sylabs.io/guides/3.5/user-guide/introduction.html) image.

+### Using the Apptainer / singularity image

+Meanwhile, Singularity has been renamed to Apptainer.
+We added an `apptainer.def` definition file which sets up an ubuntu 20.04 image which can be used to run the example scripts.

+#### Create container

+If you have apptainer installed:

+`sudo apptainer build toep.sif apptainer.def`

+#### Run python script

+For all intents and purposes, you can use the created image file in place of python, e.g., if you are in folder `scripts/`, instead of:

+`python example_toeplitz_lda_bci_data.py`

+You can use

+`../toep.sif example_toeplitz_lda_bci_data.py`

 ## Learning from label proportions

 Use the `run_llp.py` script to apply ToeplitzLDA in the LLP scenario and create the